-In our last post we were talking about how our past can affect us and how our mind processes it, causing effects not only in the way we perceive things, but also physically through symptoms that can get to affect our daily life.
+In our last post, we talked about how our past can affect us and how our mind processes it, affecting not only in the way we perceive things, but also our physical health.

-The daily rush in which we are used to live, does not let us realize that many things we are feeling are actually linked to things we are dragging from our past, causing emotions and stress in the present time of our lives.
+The daily rush that we are used to does not let us realize that many things we are feeling are actually linked to things we are dragging along from our past, triggering emotions and stress in the present.

 We also talked about why we should let go of the past.
 It is the best thing to do if we want to have a healthy body and a healthy mind.
-But, how can we start making peace with our past so that we can eventually let it go and have the inner peace we are longing to achieve?
-Here we present you seven steps that can help you accomplish it:
+But, how can we start making peace with our past to eventually let it go and have the inner peace we are longing for?
+Here are seven steps that can help you accomplish it:

 Self-acceptance and self-compassion